Taiyaki

 lit. 'baked sea bream' (鯛焼き, Taiyaki) is a Japanese fish-shaped cake, commonly sold as street food.
 It imitates the shape of red sea bream (鯛, tai), which it is named after.
-The most common filling is red bean paste that is made from sweetened adzuki beans.
-Other common fillings may be custard, chocolate, cheese, or sweet potato.
+The most common filling is anko.
 Some shops even sell taiyaki with okonomiyaki, gyoza filling, or a sausage inside.
 Smaller, differently shaped versions called lit. 'baked goldfish' (金魚焼き, kingyoyaki) are also available and often sold in bags of five, ten, or more.